jermware/jermware.github.io/projects/gjAero.md

 **Information**
 No personal information or location data are collected.

-We collect anonymous usage data for private analytics to help understand how the app is used and to support future developments.
-We have no idea who sent the data and they and cannot be traced back to you.
+We use TelemetryDeck to collect anonymized usage data.
+This helps us understand how our users are using our app and how we can improve it.
+TelemetryDeck does not collect any personally identifiable information.
+You can read more about TelemetryDeck’s privacy policy at https://telemetrydeck.com/privacy

 The usage data are not used for marketing, tracking, advertisement or anything alike.